folio-org/docs/content/en/docs/Acquisitions/Orders/_index.md

 This section displays information about invoices and invoice lines that link to this order.
 The invoice table list displays the following columns.
 To sort the list by **Invoice date**, click on the column header.

-*   **Invoice #.** The invoice number for the invoice that has an invoice line linked to this POL.
-Click on the invoice number to open the Invoices app detail pane for the invoice.
-Note: The link is to the general invoice, not to the specific invoice line that links to this POL.
+*   **Vendor invoice number.** The vendor-provided identifier for the invoice related to this purchase order line..  *   **Invoice line #.** The line number of the invoice line linked to this purchase order line.
+Click on the **Invoice line #** value to open the Invoices app detail pane for the invoice line.
 *   **Invoice date.** The vendor invoice date.
 Click on the column name to sort the list of related invoices by **Invoice date**.
 *   **Vendor name.** The name of the vendor associated with the related invoice.
-*   **Vendor invoice number.** The vendor-provided identifier for the related invoice.

 *   **Status.**  The status of the invoice: Open, Reviewed, Approved, Paid, or Cancelled.
 *   **Quantity.** The quantity for the related invoice.
-*   **Expended amount.** The expended amount of the invoice.
-The amount displayed is the **Calculated total amount** of the general invoice.
+*   **Amount.** The total amount of the invoice line calculated as the sub-total plus adjustments.
-*   **Piece(s).**  The caption information, as entered on the piece record of the Receiving app, for this order.
-See [Receiving >Add piece fields](../receiving/#add-piece-fields) for more information.
+*  **Comment.**  The invoice line comment.